 A new bathroom is top of the home-improvement wishlist for many families.
-If you’re ready for a new stone bathroom, we’re here to help you design and build it.
+If you’re ready for a new granite, stone or even marble bathroom, we’re here to help you design and build it.
 However, if you’re stuck with your old space for a while longer, here are a few tips to help you freshen things up.

 1. Buy New Towels and a Fresh Shower Curtain